spodolak/program_language_suggester/README.md

 ## Description

-This is a simple quiz website designed as an exercise for implementing form elements.
+This is a simple form website designed as an exercise for implementing form elements.
 The website asks user to answer a few questions and returns a suggestion for the type of computer programing language they should learn.
+This website demonstrates knowledged of jQuery and branching logic.

 ## Setup/Installation Requirements